Davidek776/GMD-Project/Blogs/Roll-a-ball_Simon.md

 ### Introduction
 A simple game in Unity to learn basics about this engine.

+# Playable version WebGL
+Try out the playable version of this game here (with slight modifications such as jumping): [Roll-a-ball](https://simonfrayer.github.io/Rollaball/)

 ### Setting up the game
 Set up was interesting as it was my first ecounter with the editor.
 I tryed to set up the game so that I have a 'playing field' with walls all around to serve as a natural barrier of the field.
 As a player I created a ball to which I applyed a Rigidbody element to react to gravity.
 I also added a 'collectables' to act as game objects that the player will try to collect to win the game.
 I created a unique materials for different objects in the game as well.